italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 **Step 1:**: The User initiates a new operation that necessitates the acquisition of a Wallet Attestation.

-**Steps 2-3:**: The Wallet Instance check if a Wallet Hardware Key exist and generates an ephemeral asymmetric key pair.
+**Steps 2-3:**: The Wallet Instance checks if a Wallet Hardware Key exists and generates an ephemeral asymmetric key pair.
+The Wallet Instance also:

-  1. It MUST ensure that Wallet Hardware Keys exist.
+  1. MUST ensure that Wallet Hardware Keys exist.
 If they do not exist, it is necessary to reinitialize the Wallet.
-  2. It MUST generates an ephemeral asymmetric key pair whose public key will be linked with the Wallet Attestation.
+  2. MUST generates an ephemeral asymmetric key pair whose public key will be linked with the Wallet Attestation.
-  3. it MUST check if Wallet Provider is part of the federation and obtain its metadata.
+  3. MUST check if Wallet Provider is part of the federation and obtain its metadata.

 **Steps 4-6:**: The Wallet Instance solicits a one-time "challenge" from the Wallet Provider Backend.
 This "challenge" takes the form of a "nonce," which is required to be unpredictable and serves as the main defense against replay attacks.
-The backend must produce the "nonce" in a manner that ensures its single-use within a predetermined time frame.
+The backend MUST produce the "nonce" in a manner that ensures its single-use within a predetermined time frame.

 .. code-block:: http